 Physician Assistant Profession

-The Physician Assistant profession began in the mid-1960s during a time of health care provider shortages in the US.
+The physician assistant profession began in the mid-1960s during a time of health care provider shortages in the US.
 Dr. Eugene Stead recognized a pool of highly qualified candidates in Hospital Corpsmen to fill this need.
-In 1965, he established a two-year training program at Duke University in South Carolina, based on a World War two fast tract medical model use to train doctors.
+In 1965, he established a two-year training program at Duke University in South Carolina, based on a World War II fast-track medical model used to train doctors.
 The first trainees were four US Navy Hospital Corpsmen, three who completed the program and graduated in 1967.
-The first PA programs were geared to military Corpsmen and Medics.
+The first PA programs were geared to military Corpsmen and medics.
 The program eventually opened up to civilians.
-Today there are more than 93 thousand physician assistants and 196 training programs throughout the US.
+Today there are more than 93,000 physician assistants and 196 training programs throughout the US.